 If you want to plead not guilty, but you can't attend court on the date in your Court Attendance Notice (CAN), you may be able to fill out a Written Notice of Pleading.

 If you tell the Court that you want to plead not guilty, you may not need to attend the mention, but you will still need to attend the hearing.

-A Written Notice of Pleading form must be sent to the court that you have to attend at least seven days before the mention date.
-If you send it any later and do not attend court, your case may be heard in your absence (without you) and the court may find you guilty.
+You must make sure the Court has your Written Notice of Pleading at least seven days before the mention date.
+If you send it any later and do not attend Court, your case may be heard in your absence (without you) and the Court may find you guilty.

-A blank Written Notice of Pleading may be sent to you with your CAN.
-If you have not received a Written Notice of Pleading form, you can get one from:
+A blank form may be sent to you with your CAN.
+You can also get a copy from: